Lilyanaforever27/The-Fantasy-Palette-Series-Customized-RStudio-Themes/README.md

 5. Select the downloaded `.rstheme` file.
 6. Choose the theme under **Editor theme**.
 7. Click **Apply** or **OK**.
-8. Success!Congrats, you did it!!!
+8. 🎉 Success!
+Congrats, you did it!!!
+Welcome to the Fantasy Palette Series. 🌸

 # Themes Preview
 ### 1. Lilyana's Daydream (2026)